Sindh political party clashes with Karachi police while protesting controversial canal project

-A rally led by the Jeay Sindh Qaumi Mahaz (JQSM) which started from Sukkur culminated outside the Karachi Press Club on Sunday evening, with speakers demanding the end of the controversial canal project, corporate farming and the alleged forced conversion of Hindu girls among other issues, according to officials, organisers and witnesses.
+A rally led by the Jeay Sindh Qaumi Mahaz (JQSM) which started from Sukkur culminated outside the Karachi Press Club on Sunday evening, with speakers demanding the end of the six canals project, corporate farming and the alleged forced conversion of Hindu girls among other issues, according to officials, organisers and witnesses.

 The demonstrators, who started marching from Sukkur 28 days ago, clashed with police on the main Sharea Faisal near the Finance and Trade Centre (FTC).
 Some of the protesters allegedly beat police officers, causing traffic on the main artery to grind to a halt.